 Fukui Prefecture’s main indust ries include textiles, with a focus in woven fabric, as well as machinery and eyeglass production.
 In recent years, Fukui has also taken the initiative in developing aerospace technologies for artificial satellites as well as creating business models based on satellite data.
 In this age of rapidly advancing technological revolutions, Fukui is promoting the use of cutting edge technologies in existing industries.

-As of March 2020, 13 municipalities in Yamanashi Prefecture are registered as Host Towns for five countries (France, Germany, Kirghizstan, Thailand and Palestine).
-10 municipalities will also host the pre-Games training camps of 13 national teams.
+As of April 2021, 14 municipalities in Yamanashi Prefecture are registered as Host Towns of 7 countries and regions (France, Germany, Kirghizstan, Nepal, Palestine, Thailand and the United States).
+10 municipalities will also host the pre-Games training camps of 11 national teams.
 Conveniently close to Tokyo and blessed with a rich nature, Yamanashi is awaiting for you.

 Nagano Prefecture, host of the 1998 Winter Olympic and Paralympic Games, is the most accessible snow resort in Japan.
 Surrounded by the 3,000-meter-high Japanese Alps, and blessed with seasonal activities, Nagano offers forest bathing, hot springs, starry night skies, fruit picking, snow monkeys, and more.
 Come explore and immerse yourself in breathtaking nature.